NASA's Mars Insight rockets towards the Red Planet

 The lander will spend at least two years "listening" to the interior of Mars as it measures the planet's subsurface heat and detects Marsquakes.
 The goal is to develop a map of sorts of the planet's interior and hopefully gain insights into the formation of other rocky planets, including Earth.

+"We heard it, we really heard it.
+Car alarms went off in the parking lot."

+Still, some sky watchers and space nerds did manage to get up early and find a fog-free vantage point.

-At about 93 minutes after launch, or around 5:38 a.m.
-PT, Mars Insight, Wall-E and Eva will separate from the Centaur upper stage engine of the Atlas V. At this point they will officially be on their own and on the way to our neighboring planet.
+At around 5:38 a.m.
+PT, Mars Insight, Wall-E and Eva separated from the Centaur upper stage engine of the Atlas V, officially sending them on the way to our neighboring planet.

 "It's been enormously challenging to put together such a small sensor with the performance we need to detect Marsquakes," said professor Tom Pike from Imperial College London, who was one of the leaders on a team developing the short period seismometer on InSight.
 "We've had the support of the UK Space Agency, and their considerable patience.
 Now we finally get to see our microseismometers leave the launch pad, next stop Mars."